 Historic Preservation Commission

 - During the meeting, in person.
 You can attend the meeting in-person to speak by coming to the Council Chambers located at 2201 University Boulevard.
-Parking is in the Intermodal Facility located at the corner of 7th Street and 23rd Avenue.
+Parking is available in the Intermodal Facility located at the corner of 7th Street and 23rd Avenue.

 Any individual wishing to provide supplemental information (PowerPoint, handouts, etc.) must submit the information to staff via email no later than 3:00pm the Monday before the meeting date.

-Legal Notice
+Legal Notice and Agenda

 Cases

-Diane Walsh petitions for a Certificate of Appropriateness for a fence on the property located at 7 Hillcrest in the Hillcrest Historic District.
-(Council District 2)
+Courtney Connolly petitions for a Certificate of Appropriateness for exterior alterations to the primary structure and for the replacement of the front door on the property located at 1711 7th Street in the Seventh Street Historic District.
+(Council District 4).

-Juli and David Jenkins petition for a Certificate of Appropriateness for the construction of an accessory structure on the property located at 1210 Oakwood Ave in the Oakwood Court Historic District.
-(Council District 4)
+JPM Family Investments, LLC petitions for a Certificate of Appropriateness for the removal and replacement of a porch in the rear yard on the property located at 1304 Riverside Drive in the Caplewood Historic District.
+(Council District 4).

 History and Purpose